Day Trading in Nigeria

 Day trading involves speculating on assets like stocks, currencies and commodities with the aim to profit from short-term price movements by buying and selling within one day.

 Active traders in Nigeria often trade equities in Nigerian companies, important local commodities like oil or cocoa, and even more novel markets such as cryptocurrencies.
-Additionally, forex trading in Nigeria is big business with currencies pairs featuring the Nigerian naira.
+Additionally, forex trading in Nigeria is big business with currencies pairs featuring the naira.

 💡